-Researchers have found that sleeping on the left side can also be healthy for your brain!
+Researchers have found that another benefit of sleeping on the left side can is that it is also healthy for your brain!
 It can help your body clear interstitial waste from your brain.
 It could reduce your chances of getting Alzheimer's disease, which destroys thinking and memory skills, or Parkinson’s disease which affects the central nervous system and the ability to move.

 Sleeping on your side is also great for your spin, especially if you can get into a symmetrical side sleeping position.
 It supports the spine's natural curve and is gentler on the body.
 You can also assume the fetal position while on your side, although it can become hard to breathe if you curl up too tightly.